4IS-Sindri/API/README.md

 This project is an API/website that will function similar to laravel.build, where you can use a curl command to get a build script to ease the start of developing a project.

+## Why Sindri?

+The name Sindri comes from Norse Mythology, where he's noted as the brother of Brokkr and Eitri.
+I, however, was introduced to Sindri by playing **God of War (2018)** where he (and Brokkr, called Brok) provides armor, upgrades, etc.

 ## Key Info

 - [Whimsical Workspace][0]